 The merchant cared deeply for the horse.
 He took good care of him.
 Then one day, when the merchant woke up, he saw his horse was gone.
 He was upset that the horse left him and could not stop complaining how ungrateful the horse had been for all the love and caring he had shown the horse.

-The boy was found of the horse as well.
+The boy was fond of the horse as well.
 The horse was his childhood companion.
 He missed the horse and went to the first looking for the horse.
-He for a surprise when he came across the horse.
-Not only had he found the horse, and he cried tears of joy when they met.
+He was surprised when he found their horse.
+When he found the horse, he cried tears of joy.
 The horse started tugging him deeper into the forest, the boy followed.
 The horse led him to to a herd of wild horses in the forest.

 Next morning, the merchant got the horse ready and took him to the forest with a few of his men.
 The horse took him to the herd.
 The merchant and his men captured the horses and brought them back to the merchant ‘s home.

 The merchant sold the horses and made a lot of money.
-He threw a big party in gratefulness to the horse and lavished love on the horse.
+He threw a big party to show his gratitude to the horse and lavished even more love on the horse.

 The horse and the boy were growing older.

 The townspeople went into the forest looking for the son.
 They found him in a creek.
-The boy explained how he tried to get the horse jump across the creek and how he list his footing so both of them fell into the creek.
+The boy explained how he tried to get the horse jump across the creek and how he lost his footing with both of them falling into the creek.
 Hurt as the horse was, he got up and went to get help for the boy.

 The merchant felt bad that he had hurt the horse.
 A few days later, when the Country went to war, and all boys 16 yr and more were enlisted from the village.
 The boy could not be enlisted since he had broke his legs.